JOJ0/synadm/README.md

 <!-- omit in toc -->
-# synadm - Matrix Synapse admin CLI
+# synadm - the Matrix-Synapse admin CLI

 - [About](#about)
 - [Prerequisites](#prerequisites)